 If you’ve got a flat roof you can still insulate it, but it’s better to insulate it on the outside rather than the inside.
 Insulating it from below can cause condensation problems.

 When your roof is next due for replacement, you’ll have to insulate it anyway, to comply with government regulations.
-So if that date’s coming up soon, it makes sense to do both jobs together.
-You can add a layer of insulation between the timer roof surface and the outer weatherproof layer.
+If that date’s coming up soon, it makes sense to do both jobs together.
+You can add a layer of insulation between the timber roof surface and the outer weatherproof layer.

 We recommend getting professional advice from a builder or damp expert before you start on this project.
 Talk to them about sorting out the damp before you think about insulating the loft.

 My cold water tank and pipework are up in the loft.
 Will insulation affect them?